-Natural Sciences - Associate Dean's Office
+School of Natural Sciences - Associate Dean's Office

 I have always been fascinated by science, in particular Biology.
 But my interested deepened when I began taking upper level Cell and Molecular, Physiology, and Biochemistry courses during my undergraduate academic career at a small Christian university in Tennessee.

 I was not certain of whether I wanted to go to medical school or graduate school upon graduation.
 So, I took some time off from school, got married, and a couple of years later decided that graduate school was the route for me.
 Because I had taken some off, I chose to study at a medium-sized research institution, Duquesne University in Pittsburgh, PA.
 For me, it was important to have more personalized attention that I might not have gotten at a larger research institution.

 At Duquesne, I chose to join a lab that was doing research in breast cancer.
 I find the disruption of the normal function of cellular systems and the etiology of cancers absolutely

 My research was focused on the enzyme steroid sulfatase and its potential use as a prognostic indicator of hormone-dependent breast cancers.
 Based on my research and other studies done in the lab at Duquesne, steroid sulfatase does appear to have a prognostic value in hormone-dependent breast cancers.
 Preliminary evidence suggests that there is a correlation between high levels of this enzyme and more aggressive hormone-dependent cancers.

 I am a member of the American Association for Cancer Research (AACR) and the Society for the Study of Reproduction (SSR).
 I was also a participant in AACR’s Women in Science program.